antarctica/magic-projects-portfolio/README.md

 1. close release in `CHANGELOG.md`
 1. bump package version using `poetry version`
 1. update `provisioning/do-app-platform/requirements.txt` to match package version
-1. push changes, merge the release branch into `master` and tag with version
+1. push changes, merge the release branch into `main` and tag with version

 ## Feedback